Minimum four semesters college German, five or more preferred; 3.0 g.p.a. in German, must be in good academic and disciplinary standing.

 Academic courses run October to mid-February and mid-April to mid-July.

 Note: This is an academic year program.
-It is not possible to take only one semester.
+It is not possible to participate for only one semester.

 The university was founded in 1457, currently enrolls about 24,000 students, and is located in the heart of downtown Freiburg.